gctools-outilsgc/aurora-design-system/documentation/pages/glossary.md

 Beta is a testing phase of a new system or digital product.
 The beta is an early version of a product that requires user testing and adjustments prior to a full launch.
 Beta versions of a digital product are typically made available to sample of the desired user base, before being opened to all users.

 ## Machine Learning

+Machine learning is a specific application of artificial intelligence.
+Machine learning uses statistical techniques that give a computer or device the ability to learn without a certain set of data.
+Machine learning refers to the construction of algorithmns that can learn from and make predictions about a given set of data.

 ## Minimum Viable Product (MVP)